ethereum/devp2p/caps/eth.md

   added by [EIP-4844] and [EIP-4788].
 - `requests-hash` must be present in headers after the Prague fork, and absent for earlier blocks.
 This rule was added by [EIP-7685].
+- `block-access-list-hash` must be present in headers after the [Amsterdam fork], and absent for earlier blocks.
+This rule was added by [EIP-7928].
+The hash is computed as `keccak256(rlp.encode(block_access_list))`.
+For blocks with no state changes, this is the hash of an empty RLP list: `0x1dcc4de8dec75d7aab85b567b6ccd41ad312451b948a7413f0a142fd40d49347`.

 For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) 'data validity' of the block.
 The definition of state